contanpe/PSCI/Theory Roadmap and Abstract.md

 ## Plenum of Self-Referential Conscious Information (PSCI) Theory

 ## Abstract
 The Plenum of Self-Referential Conscious Information Theory (PSCI) formalizes consciousness (ψ) as a transcendental, hyperdimensional constant pervading all spacetime.
-By embedding the **All Eternal's self-referential dream**—expressed through the interplay of the following mathematical self-emerging constants: Change (ɸ), Constant (e), and Novelty (τ)—into a geometrically constant lattice which we will call "Plenum", PSCI resolves:
+By embedding the **All Eternal's self-referential dream**—expressed through the interplay of the following mathematical self-emerging constants: Change (ɸ), Constant (e), and Novelty (τ)—into a geometrically constant lattice which we will call "Plenum".
+PSCI resolves:
 1. **Quantum Measurement Paradox** (self-observation via ψ's recursion),
 2. **Arrow of Time** (τ-pulse irreversibility),
 3. **Hard Problem of Consciousness** (ψ as fundamental field).